Geonovum/KP-APIs/API-strategie-extensies/ext-n-op-m-relations.md

 ## Many-to-many relations ##

-Below we see a typical example of a many-to-many relation.
-Books can be written by one or more authors.
+Below, we see a typical example of a many-to-many relation between resources in a REST API.
+Books can have more than one author and, vice versa, authors can have published more than one book.

 ```json
 GET /books